-Section 5.5 | You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000 total out-of-pocket costs.
+Section 5.5 | You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000

 You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$2,000.
 You then move on to the Catastrophic Coverage Stage.